Tips on Applying for a Scholarship

 Keep in contact and read all correspondence

-Provide accurate and current contact details (include an email address if possible) and make sure you or a nominated person responds to an offer of a scholarship.
-Sometimes successful scholarships are lost because candidates do not respond to the offer letter in sufficient time - their address may be wrong, or they may be on holiday - and the scholarship is then offered to another candidate.
+Provide accurate and current contact details and make sure you or a nominated person responds to an offer of a scholarship.
+Sometimes successful scholarships are lost because candidates do not respond to the offer in sufficient time - their email address may be wrong, or they may be on holiday - and the scholarship is then offered to another candidate.